MisterMarlu/WebCrawler/readme.md

  * @param options: {{}} An object with starting options.
  */
 function initCallback(webcrawler, options) {
-  // Here you can do some operations before the crawling process begins.
+  // Here you can do some operations before the crawling process begins. webcrawler.startCrawling(options);
 }

 crawler.setInitCallback(initCallback);